Aarnya-Jain/bash_bmp/README.md

 PS:

-This repository contains the code implementation of the BMP generator shown in the referenced video.
+This repository contains the reimplementation of the BMP generator shown in the referenced video.
 It is created purely for learning purposes.

 For deeper understanding, refer to the original sources: